-Candidates who have not passed the corresponding midterm or final exam, as well as those who have not yet taken a first attempt, will be eligible for the resit exams.
+Eligible for the resit exams are all candidates who either have not passed the corresponding midterm or final exam, or have not yet taken a first attempt.

 Oral re-examinations (in accordance with \$9(1) of the examination regulations) for the midterm or final exam take place as individual examinations.